Salvo (band): Albums

 Pain released four albums.
 Midgets with Guns album was released in Australia in mid-1997, while the single off that record ("Square Pegs") was available for US$6.
 Wonderful Beef was released in the United States on November 18, 1997; the album has 13 songs, including "The Song of the Seven Inch Cowboy".
 Full Speed Ahead was scheduled to be released by Vegas Records on October 19, 1999.

-Salvo's 2019 album was a crowdfunding success; Off the Charts was recorded at Ol Elegante in Birmingham, Alabama, and is planned for release on CD, vinyl, and digitally.
+Salvo's 2019 album was a crowdfunding success: Off the Charts was recorded at Ol Elegante in Birmingham, Alabama, and was planned for release on CD, vinyl, and digitally.
 A release party was scheduled for September 13 & 14, 2019 in Mobile, Alabama.

 Reception

 According to AL.com, Pain had "big following[s]" in the southeastern and West Coast of the United States.
 In 2019, filmmaker Rebecca Pugh (fiancée to Adam Guthrie) premiered her documentary film about Pain, Anthem for the Middle Aged Band in Birmingham, Alabama.

 At Salvo's first performance in Birmingham, Alabama in May 2019, the venue was sold out.
 Salvo drummer George Kennedy said, "The coolest thing about that show was, I thought it was going to be a bunch of old geezers like us, […] It was a bunch of people who could not have been more than 2 years old when Pain broke up, singing every lyric to us.
 The whole experience was euphoric."